WiscCsAirg/WiscCsAirg/notes.md

     will just be copied as is.
   * Site mechanics are in `_config.yml`, `_layouts`, `_includes`, and
     `css`
+* To update the archive, edit `archive.yaml` and then run

+      python3 archive.py archive.yaml > archive.md

+  Then commit both `archive.yaml` and `archive.md`.
 * Optionally preview your work with Jekyll locally (https://jekyllrb.com/docs/usage/)
   * Installing Jekyll on Fedora: https://developer.fedoraproject.org/start/sw/web-app/jekyll.html